 Successful candidates of Step One will be invited to participate in the Step Two evaluation, which is a hands-on examination, comprising of 5 designs, which are all "surprise packages."

-Successful candidates of Step 1 must sign up with payment on or before October 15th, 2020.
-The on-site Examination component will held on November 14th, 2020 at 1045 Midway Blvd, Mississauga, Ontario.
+Successful candidates of Step 1 must sign up with payment on or before June 15th, 2022.
+The on-site Examination component will held Late June/July 2022.
 It usually takes place in or around the Toronto Area.
 CAFA would travel across Canada for Step 2 evaluations if we receive 5 or more applicants concentrated in another region of the country.
-Purchase of Step Two examination is a non-refundable/non-taxed fee of $800.
+Purchase of Step Two examination is a non-refundable/non-taxed fee of $950.

 This On-Site Examination will consist of five categories to include: